-With over 30 years experience as an art teacher and 10 years practicing lino printing* which she clearly loves, Kath Lockhart is the ideal person to introduce a group of enthusiastic amateurs to the craft.
+With over 30 years experience as an art teacher and 10 years practicing lino printing* which she clearly loved, Kath Lockhart was the ideal person to introduce a group of enthusiastic amateurs to the craft.

 There were 6 students on the course I attended, 3 men and 3 women, one of whom had been before and enjoyed it so much she’d come back for a second go.
 The day started with coffee and introductions, then Kath showed us examples of lino prints by professional artists including big names like Picasso and Hockney as well as her own work and that of her former students, which impressed us all, especially the students’ work.
 If we could produce something that good by the end of the day we’d be well pleased.
 ‘You will,’ Kath said, ‘it’s guaranteed’.

 We gathered round to watch the tutor demonstrate tool use, starting with the familiar but vital, ’Keep your fingers behind the cutting edge’.
 The techniques of lino cutting and printing, like most crafts (and arts), are basically extremely simple.
 But we were all beginners and making those seemingly simple cuts into a good-looking picture was daunting.

 The most pressing questions were ‘What can I draw?’ and ‘What if I can’t draw?’